 Poems for…All Ages

-For a list of poets and titles in this collection, click here.
+This was the project’s second collection and was funded mostly by the King’s Fund.
+For a list of poets and titles included in it, click here.

 The selection of poems available in this collection is similar in range to the celebrated Poems on the Underground posters in their first few years.
 Judith Cernaik and the Poems on the Underground anthologies were in fact of major help in our search for material.
 So also was that other marvellous anthology The Rattlebag edited by Ted Hughes and Seamus Heaney and published by Faber and Faber.